 "Let's talk about the airplane," I said.
 "I've been flying that thing for centuries, and there's one thing I have learned.
 You must ignore your feelings.
 Do you know what a stall is?"
 She nodded.
 "If you stall an airplane, you've lost the wind passing over the wings and that's what gives you lift and control.
 So you need to get that back.
 But, in a stall, the plane starts to pitch downwards, towards the ground.
 You're suddenly aware of two things: you have lost control of your airplane, and the ground is coming up on you very, very fast.

 "When that happens, your mind is screaming: Pull up!
 Pull up! you hear in your head.
 Every fiber of your being tells you that if you don't pull up, you're going to die.

 "But every fiber of your being is wrong.
 If you listen, that's what will kill you.
 You'll pull up too suddenly, stall even worse, and lose whatever control you have left.
 What you have to do first is get air moving over the wings, and the way to do that is to push the nose down even further, get more speed, get lift, and then you can pull the plane out of its dive in a controlled fashion."

 She looked at me blankly.
 "That's why, even though I'm offended, I'm ignoring it.
-I know that reacting to my being offended is an evolutionary response to an evolutionarily impossible circumstance.
+I know that reacting to my being offended is an evolutionary response to an evolutionary impossible circumstance.
 I'm an early prag, Moira, and I know that my responses are designed to make me a good hunter, gatherer, and reproducer before I die after thirty years or so.
 But after a thousand years of listening to that monkey brain tell me what I am, I've learned that sometimes it's better to just ignore it."